Pay attention! - Robustifying a Deep Visuomotor Policy through Task-Focused Attention: Experiments

-End-to-end trained visuo-motor policies are vulnerable to the appearance of objects that had not been seen during training.
-Even if they do not interfere with the physical operation of the robot, such objects end up being represented in the primary latent encoding $\mathbf{z}$ and thus push the state representation out of the subspace in which the learning took place.
-In these situations is that the policy either emits random commands or (at best) stops the robot.

-The proposed architecture allows us to ignore many of the possible visual disturbances as long as they are not interfering with the robot arm or the manipulated object that is the current subject of the task focused attention.
+\paragraph{The disappearing gorilla:} The proposed architecture allows us to ignore many of the possible visual disturbances.
 Experiments comparing the architecture to one without TFA confirm that this is indeed the case.
-Space limitations only allow us a qualitative example in this paper.

-One way to study whether the policy ignores the visual disturbance is to reconnect the generator during test time as well, and study the reconstituted images (which are a good representation of the information content of primary latent encoding).
-Figure~\ref{fig:gorilla_effect} shows the input image, the reconstructed image and the reconstructed attention.
-While the robot was executing the task of pushing the red bowl to the left, we added some disturbances such as waving a hand or inserting a cutout gorilla figure in the visual field of the robot.

-Notice that in the reconstituted image, the hand and the gorilla disappear, while the robot itself and the subject matter is reconstructed accurately.
+Another way to study whether the policy ignores the visual disturbance is to reconnect the generator during test time as well, and study the reconstituted video frames (which are a good representation of the information content of primary latent encoding).
+Figure~\ref{fig:gorilla_effect} shows the input video frames (first row), the reconstructed video frames (second row) and the generated masked frames (third row).
+While the robot was executing the task of pushing the red bowl to the left, we added some disturbances such as waving a hand or inserting a cutout gorilla figure in the visual field of robot.
+Notice that in the reconstructed frames, the hand and the gorilla disappear, while the subject matter is reconstructed accurately.
 As these disturbing visual objects are ignored by the encoding, the task execution proceeds without disturbance.
-While we must be careful about making claims on the biological plausibility of the details of our architecture, we note that the overall effect implements a behavior similar to the selective attention experiments of Chabris and Simmons~\cite{chabris2010invisible}, purely as a side effect of an architecture implemented for a completely different goal.
+While we must be careful about making claims on the biological plausibility of the details of our architecture, we note that the overall effect implements a behavior similar to the selective attention experiments\footnote{\href{https://youtu.be/vJG698U2Mvo}{https://youtu.be/vJG698U2Mvo}} of Chabris and Simmons~\cite{chabris2010invisible}, purely as a side effect of an architecture implemented for a completely different goal.